nhan0504/Restaurant/Angular.md

 - Subsequent request to the server only to get data in JSON or XML -> Don't have to download the whole page again
 - Allows pre-render: Render part of the information fetched while the rest is still being downloaded -> Load the page faster for user

+## Reactive programming
+- **Observable pattern:** A software engineering patter that allows observers to observe an observable object.
+The observers register with the observable -> The observable will notify the observers of state changes
+- Reactive programming is based around observable pattern and iterative programming
+- Data flows in to program -> Observe the stream of data -> Propagate change throughout the application
+- The observable emits value -> Apply operators on these values
+- Marble diagram: A way of representing reactive programming using observables

 # Getting started with Angular
 ## Install Angular-CLI
 Install Angular-cli globally: The command line tool for scaffolding Angular application